 |Elon Musk's Starman|

 Mars does at times seem flashier, with its newfound celebrity aura.
-Musk continues to make every Mars step a marketing moment; his latest deep-space-bound rocket is called the BFR (it stands for Big Falcon Rocket, but the press is enjoying the clear invitation to use the other option).
+Musk clearly helps with Mars marketing; his latest deep-space-bound rocket is called the BFR (it stands for Big Falcon Rocket, but the press is enjoying the clear invitation to use the other option).
 Luminary physicist/cosmologist Stephen Hawking warned that starting a Mars colony is the only hope for the survival of humankind.
 Matt Damon swaggered through Mars' dust and proved its habitability by growing a lot of potatoes.

 Famous astronaut Buzz Aldrin, in his 2013 book Mission to Mars: My Vision for Space Exploration .
 "Mars has been flown by, orbited, smacked into, radar examined, and rocketed onto, as well as bounced upon, rolled over, shoveled, drilled into, baked and even blasted.
 Still to come: Mars being stepped on.”
 In a speech to delegates at George Washington University, Aldrin began and ended his speech with the phrases, “No flags or footprints this time,” and “Get your ass to Mars!” (the latter clearly carefully chosen from the movie Total Recall).